 What is anal cancer?

-Many kinds of tumors can grow in the anus.
-Not all of these tumors are cancers -- some are benign, which means they are not cancer.
-There are also some growths that start off as benign but over time can change into cancer.
+Not all anal tumors are cancers – some are benign, which means they are not cancer.
+There are also some growths that start as benign but over time can change into cancer.
 These are called pre-cancerous conditions.
 A common term for these potentially pre-cancerous conditions is dysplasia.
 Some warts, for example, contain areas of dysplasia that can develop into cancer.
-Benign tumors include some kinds of warts and skin tags (small pieces of skin that hang loose from the body).
-To find out more about benign anal tumors, please see our document Anal Cancer.
+Benign tumors include some kinds of warts, polyps, skin tags (small pieces of skin that hang loose from the body), and others.
+To find out more about benign anal tumors, see our detailed document Anal Cancer.